dpl10/NAFlora-1M/README.md

 June 14th, 2023:
   * Initialized repository

-## Kaggle competition - Herbarium 2022: The flora of North America
+## Kaggle competition
-NAFlora-1M was benchmarked in the Herbarium 2022 [Kaggle competition](https://www.kaggle.com/competitions/herbarium-2022-fgvc9).
+NAFlora-1M was benchmarked in the Herbarium 2022: The flora of North America [Kaggle competition](https://www.kaggle.com/competitions/herbarium-2022-fgvc9).

 ## Details
 There are a total of 15,501 vascular species in the dataset, with 800k training images, 200k test images.
-We show the top-10 and the bottom-10 famileis ordered in terms of number of species-level diversity
+We show the top-10 and the bottom-10 families ordered in terms of number of species-level diversity

 | Family |	Number of Species	| Train Images |	Test Images |
 |------|---------------|-------------|---------------|